2025–26 Real Madrid CF season: August

 Madrid started their La Liga campaign on 19 August with a 1–0 home win over Osasuna, thanks to a converted penalty from Kylian Mbappé.
 Five days later, Madrid faced newly-promoted Oviedo away from home, winning 3–0 with a brace from Mbappé and Vinícius Júnior's goal.
-On 30 August, goals from Arda Güler and Vinícius helped Madrid to come from behind and get a 2–1 victory over Mallorca at the Santiago Bernabéu.
+On 30 August, goals from Arda Güler and Vinícius helped Madrid to come from behind and get a 2–1 victory over Mallorca at the Bernabéu.

 September

 On 13 September, the first match on the month ended in a ten-man 2–1 win over Real Sociedad at the Anoeta Stadium, as Mbappé and Güler got on the scoresheet.
 Three days later, Mbappé's brace from the penalty spot rescued three points for the team, as ten-man Madrid beat Marseille 2–1 in the opening matchday of the Champions League league phase.
 On 20 September, Madrid continued their winning streak with a 2–0 victory against Espanyol, with Éder Militão and Mbappé scoring for the team.
 Three days later, goals from Vinícius and Mastantuono, a debut one for the Argentinian, and Mbappé's brace helped Madrid to a 4–1 win at Levante.
 On 27 September, Madrid suffered their first defeat of the season in a 2–5 loss to Atlético Madrid with goals from Mbappé and Güler, conceding five to Madrid derby rivals for the first time since 1950.
 Three days later, courtesy of a hat-trick from Mbappé and goals from Eduardo Camavinga and Brahim Díaz, Los Blancos beat their Champions League opponents Kairat 5–0.